 Why You Can’t Change People’s Minds

 Research reveals that each of us tends to form our opinions based on the people around us.
-The people who live in your neighborhood, go to your church, or grew up in your family impact how you view the world.
+The people who live in your neighborhood, go to your church or grew up in your family impact how you view the world.

 For example, if you try to convince a conservative of a more liberal view, they are likely to respond with something like, “My church doesn’t support that, so I don’t either.”
 In other words, they are not making decisions based on facts or evidence – they are making them based on their social group’s opinions.

 Because of this, many people hold false beliefs that facts cannot change.
-So, if you know someone who doesn’t change their mind when presented with facts, you may need to introduce them to people who already hold the beliefs you would like them to consider.
+So, if you know someone who doesn’t change their mind when presented with points, you may need to introduce them to people who already hold the beliefs you would like them to consider.

 People Believe Things for Psychological Reasons

 If you want to change someone’s mind, don’t start with facts – start with their psychology.
-When we try to change someone’s mind, we tend to focus on what facts we believe will work.
+When we try to change someone’s mind, we tend to focus on what points we believe will work.
 But facts don’t always convince people to change their minds.

 Psychologists call the availability heuristic: we decide whether something is true based on how fast we can think of an example.
 And facts aren’t examples, which are often imprecise, misleading, or irrelevant.